YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The early graft risks are more practical.
 Rubbing, scratching, trauma, poor washing, infection, swelling, and heavy activity matter much more.
 If creatine leads to harder workouts before the scalp is ready, then the real risk is the behavior around creatine, not creatine as an isolated powder.

 I make this distinction because patients often look for one villain.
 Hair transplant recovery is usually affected by a collection of habits, not one supplement alone.
-Plain creatine that a patient already tolerates is not the same discussion as a stimulant-heavy stack, a loading phase, dehydration, and early heavy lifting.
+Plain creatine that a patient already tolerates is not the same discussion as a stimulant heavy stack, a loading phase, dehydration, and early heavy lifting.
+The same separation helps with protein powder during hair transplant recovery.
+Plain nutrition support is not the same as a gym stack restart.

 Patients worry because DHT is involved in male pattern hair loss, and creatine is often discussed online as something that might increase DHT.
 I understand the concern, especially in patients who already lost hair at a young age.
-Current evidence does not prove that plain creatine alone causes baldness or ruins a transplant, but I also do not dismiss the question when native hair is actively miniaturizing.
+Current evidence does not prove that plain creatine alone causes baldness or ruins a transplant.
+The useful question is whether the native hair is already miniaturizing and whether the patient has a real plan for ongoing hair loss.

 Fear alone is not enough to build a surgical plan.
 If a patient has androgenetic hair loss, I look at miniaturization, family history, donor quality, hairline pattern, crown pattern, medication tolerance, and photos over time.